 - Nicholas Nathanson, General Manager of Global Digital Commerce, JBS

 The Direct-to-Consumer model has taken the industry by storm.
 How can frozen food manufacturers take advantage of new shopper omni channel strategies to grow the category?
-This session features a leading logistics company (Lineage) and a frozen food retailer (Wild Fork) executing in the space at a high level.
+This session features a leading logistics company (Lineage) and a frozen food retailer (Wild Fork, owned by JBS) executing in the space at a high level.
 They will share insights on the logistics considerations and the digital-first approach frozen food companies need to adopt to move confidently into this rapidly growing sales channel.